 They’re nice to grip, and I leave them in the dining room.
 Whilst I’m waiting for the kettle to boil or the washing machine to finish, I do a few reps with them – every little helps!
 The ab wheel was a little trickier to get to grips with.
 It took more than one demonstration from Graham to show me how to use it, and lots of me collapsing on the floor in fits of giggles before I managed to use it properly.
 We did just try using it on the carpet, to begin with, but the wheels did catch a little bit.
 However, once my beautifully thick Yoga mat from Andrew James arrived, I could use it properly – my god – I can feel muscles in my stomach that I never realised I had!
 I really like the fact it has a brake on it to stop me overstretching myself.

 The mat from Andrew James is lovely and cushioned and rolls up into a compact bundle, making it easy to store.
 I’m using it for ab exercises at the moment, but eventually, I want to look at Yoga as well, and this will be perfect.
+Even if you’re into Pilates, this mat would also be a great addition to your pilates equipment.
+It provides the perfect amount of cushioning and grip for the exercises and can help you achieve better results.
 The mum in me is also seeing other uses for it – for camping or for taking down to the beach to sit on!

 I’m hoping over the next few weeks and months to incorporate these into a regular workout to help me improve my strength and tone up.
 It won’t replace the running and walking, but will form part of my fitness routine.